m-tanner/OpeningHours/README.md

 I "flatten" the data using a few custom classes, namely Pair, Hours, and Restaurant.
 Using a merge sort mentality, I first split all the incoming events into openings and closings.
 Then, I merge them together as a single list of openings and closings.
 However, I assume they come in properly ordered (Monday to Sunday).
-I also assumed that no business will remain open through midnight on a Sunday.

 If the data could come in more closely aligned to these custom classes, less parsing would be necessary.
 For example, the logic we need so that we can handle closings across multiple days could go away if the pairs of